autosportlabs/RaceCapture-Pro_firmware/README.md

 * Go to the [ASL F4 Loader Project](https://github.com/autosportlabs/ASL_F4_bootloader) and
-  follow the instructions on the README.md to install the asl_f4_loader package.
+  follow the instructions on the README.md to install the asl_f4_loader application.
 This package does all the post-processing on MK2 firmware and provides a firmware loading utility.

 ### Compiling MK2 Firmware